rm-bergmann/less-style-library/README.md

 * import the library in your application LESS file

 ## Tip
-Create an imports.less file to import all your less files and import this library last - before all other LESS files.
+Create an imports.less file to import all your less files and import this library last - after all other imports of LESS files.

 ```CSS
 @import '/path-to/node_modules/less-style-library/imports';